 Since Ted Shawn established a revolutionary company for men on a mountaintop more than 85 years ago, Jacob’s Pillow has become a force in the international world of dance.

-In summer the Pillow School also draws in students and instructors from across the globe and across many discpilines, and the dancers give free performances as part of ongoing series of free dance on the Inside / Out stage.
+In summer, the Pillow School also draws in students and instructors from across the globe and across many disciplines, and the dancers give free performances as part of ongoing series of free dance on the Inside / Out stage.

 In the cooler season, the Pillow hosts residencies, dance parties and occasional public performances at its main campus and collaborates with Mass MoCA to present live performances at the museum in North Adams.